From Styles to Modes: The Missing Skill in Modern Leadership

 “If I’d stayed in command mode after the crisis, no one would have learned a thing.”

 When a fire breaks out, literal or metaphorical, you need the commanding mode: clear, calm direction with no time for debate.
-But use that same tone in a planning workshop and you will watch creativity evaporate faster than enthusiasm on a Friday afternoon.
+But use that same tone in a planning workshop, and you will watch creativity evaporate faster than enthusiasm on a Friday afternoon.
 In that space, the coaching or democratic mode helps ideas flow.

 As one leader put it,